iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 ### 6. Incident and rollback governance

-When a deployed release candidate causes a production problem, the platform should help teams:
+When a production deployment record of a release candidate causes a production problem, the platform should help teams:

 - create an incident record either manually by a user or automatically when predefined error, failure, cost, or safety conditions are triggered
 - identify the exact deployment record, release candidate, and environment linked to the incident